A view on your YouTube video is a view, whether it comes from an account run by a human being or an account run by a computer.

 What Constitutes a Bot YouTube View?

 A bot YouTube view comes from an account that’s run by a computer program.
-Instead of a real person watching, it’s a code that plays your video for at least 30 seconds for the purpose of generating a view.
+Instead of a real person watching, it’s a code (bot) that plays your video for at least 30 seconds for the purpose of generating a view, but they lack genuine user engagement and interest.

 5 Differences Between Real and Bot YouTube Views